cruzgerman216/CodeLabs-Ruby-on-Rails-Exercises/exercises/Ruby on Rails/C10-CRUD-OP-Part-3.md

 - Include links to pages.
 For example, in the index page, include a link to create a record
 - Refactor your code (remove all DRY code) and add partials
-- In regards to style, use 2 spaces indentations instead of tab spaces
+- In regards to style, use 2 space indentations instead of tab spaces
 - Remove business logic from controllers and views
 - The view should have as little Ruby code as possible
 - Push changes to GitHub and `Heroku`